 Oh, I have bought a finger toothbrush and the yummy liver toothpaste before.
 That lasted about once.
 Chester hated it.
 I didn’t enjoy it much either and I didn’t have the time or patience to “get him used to it”.

-There WERE great…until I started feeding the dogs grain-free food.
+Their teeth WERE pretty good…until I started feeding the dogs grain-free food.
 A year later they were horrible.

 I wanted to knock the problem down before it did cause a gum, tooth or health problem.
 Our vet does teeth cleaning.
 Sedating a dog with anesthesia is expensive so the minimum charge is $500.
-I didn’t like that price tag but was considering paying it anyway because that is the deal I made with myself for allowing tooth-maintenance laziness.
+I thought the price tag was fair for all that they do but the thought of putting my almost 14-year old dog under anesthesia when the vet did not say it was medically necessary was a little unnerving.

-I thought I would give it a shot since Chester had no existing tooth or gum problems and I just needed to get his teeth mostly clean.
-He was also a good candidate because he is a calm guy that loves people…even if they are poking him with sharp objects.
-All the Best Pet Care in Seattle has a dentist that visits once a month and performs this anesthesia-free dental cleaning so I made an appointment.
+I thought I would give anesthesia-free teeth cleaning a shot since Chester had no existing tooth or gum problems and I just needed to get his teeth mostly clean.
+He was also a good candidate because he is a calm guy that loves people…even if they are poking him with sharp objects 🙂 All the Best Pet Care in Seattle has a doggy dentist technician, who is overseen by a veterinarian, that visits once a month and performs this anesthesia-free dental cleaning so I made an appointment.

 I was happy with the results.
 Here is the before and after so you can be the judge.

-I was hesitant to get Gretel’s teeth cleaned this way.
-Her teeth are worse than Chester’s were though so she needs it.
-She is just so anxious I am afraid she would go all exorcist on him.
-I told the vet about her and he still thought he could do it.
+At first, I was hesitant to get Gretel’s teeth cleaned this way.
+Her teeth are worse than Chester’s though so she needed some kind of cleaning.
+She is just so anxious I was afraid she would go all Exorcist on the vet.
+I told him about her and he still thought he could do it.
 He said if she gets too stressed he will just stop and I don’t have to pay.
 We’re going to give it a try in a couple of weeks.